Juvenile Indigent Defense Delivery System

 The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Louisiana:

-- The youngest age at which a juvenile can be adjudicated delinquent is ten;
+- The youngest age at which a youth can be adjudicated delinquent is ten.
+La.
+Child.
+Code Ann. art 804(3).

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday, under 2016 SB No. 324.
-After age 18, the youth is charged in adult court;
+- After June 30, 2020, juvenile court has jurisdiction over offenses alleged to have been committed prior to a youth’s 18th.
+After age 18, the youth is charged in adult court.
+La.
+Child.
+Code Ann. art 804(1)(c)(i);

-- Juvenile court can retain jurisdiction over youth until age 21, provided that the offense alleged to have been committed occurred before the youth turned 17.
+- Juvenile court can retain jurisdiction over youth until age 21, provided that the offense alleged to have been committed occurred before the youth turned 17 or 18 (see above).
 La.
 Child.
-Code Ann. art.
-804. Beginning July 30, 2018, the juvenile court has jurisdiction over children until a child becomes 21 and has committed a delinquent act prior to the age of 18.
-2016 SB No. 324.
+Code Ann.
+804.

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Louisiana has three ways that juveniles can be prosecuted as adults:
+Louisiana has three ways that youth can be prosecuted as adults:

-- Discretionary Transfer: Discretionary waiver can be used for youth age 14 and older who meet the offense criteria.
+- Discretionary Transfer: Discretionary waiver can be used for youth age 14 and older for certain serious, violent offenses.
 La.
 Child.
 Code Ann. art.
 857(A).

 - Prosecutorial discretion can be used for youth age 15 and older for certain felonies.
 La.
 Child.
 Code Ann. art.
-305(A).
+305(B).

 - Mandatory Waiver/Statutory Exclusion: Statutory exclusion and mandatory waiver are required for youth age 15 and older for murder, rape, and kidnapping.
 La.
 Child.
 Code Ann. art.
-305(B)(2)(A).
+305(A).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.